 The Value Of Talking Games

-We all want is best for our children and creating strong and healthy relationships are at the top of the list of important things to keep in mind and focus on.
+We all want is best for our children and creating strong and healthy relationships is at the top of the list of important things to keep in mind and focus on.
 These simple conversation games for kids and word play are powerful and simple ways to accomplish the strong relationship you are longing for and they promote critical thinking skills as well.

 When your younger children are in need of emotional support, it is important they know they can come to you for help, but even if you have a very strong relationship, they may not come right out and admit they need your ear and advice.
 This is where these conversation games come in. they encourage the conversations in your child’s life that otherwise may not have ever happened.

 When your child feels the safety and security of their home environment they will trust your feelings and emotions more which in turn helps them to take your advice seriously which in turn creates a strong family dynamic.

 Remember to always think before you speak when your child says something that may be shocking, as saying the wrong thing could make the child shy away from saying anything like that ever again, and that in turn creates a ruined dynamic that will take longer to repair then if you hold your tongue and discuss it later.

 The goal of conversation games is to get the child talking and to get you to listen to what they are truly saying.